avanzosc/event-wip/event_track_assistant/README.rst

 Event Track Attendances
 =======================

-This module you can register session attendances, and show it in the session.
+* This module you can register session attendances, and show it in the session.

-There are also some wizards in order to help adding / removing people to sessions.
+* There are also some wizards in order to help adding / removing people to sessions.

-In partners there is also a computed check in order to classify those partner that have ever been registered.
+* In partners there is also a computed check in order to classify those partner that have ever been registered.
+* In config - marketing we can indicate if we want to appear all customers in presences.

 Credits
 =======